Smithers-Oasis: Dry floral foam

 Sahara and Sahara II are the trademarked names for dry floral foam distributed by the Smithers-Oasis Company and used for supporting arrangements of artificial flowers.
 They do not manufacture this product.
 The company also offers products using extruded polystyrene and molded urethane which are also distributed, not manufactured.

 Colored floral foam

 Rainbow Foam is the trademarked name for colored floral foam produced by the Smithers-Oasis in France.
 It doesn't contain the same formulation as the regular wet floral foam, thus requires other soaking directions before use.

 Environmental Impact

-Floral foam is non-biodegradable, non-recyclable and toxic for both humans and animals.
+Oasis Maxlife floral foam is biodegradable and non-toxic for both humans and animals.

-The Royal Horticultural Society announced in January 2020 that floral foam would be banned from all RHS Shows from 2021.

-Usage in Pop Culture

-The rise of ASMR videos can be accredited to the usage of floral foam.
-Many individuals use the floral foam because of its crushability and the sound that comes from being crushed.
-Another popular thing ASMR-ists do with Oasis wet floral foam, specifically, is to soak it in water and then crush it.
-This demonstrates the soaking ability of Oasis wet floral foam.
-Videos range from running over wet floral foam to cutting up the Sahara dry floral foam.
-In the ASMR community, Oasis wet floral foam and Sahara dry floral foam is deemed as the best kind of floral foam to use, and many videos highlight the brand's name.
-However, with more non-florists using floral foam and not disposing of it properly, there has been an increase in microplastic pollution.
+Other uses

+Floral foam has also seen use in ASMR videos due to the crispy sounds produced from crushing it.
+Its increased use had led to concerns of improper disposal, leading to an increase in microplastic pollution.
+However, new developments to Oasis Floral Foam has removed this concern.